brookiestein/syspowermanager/README.md

 ```
 static const char *spm[]              = { "spm", NULL };
 ```
+Notice that using SPM without any of its parameters means that you want to use its GUI.

 #### Adding a keyboard shorcut for shutdown
 Then, add the keyboard shortcut and recompile your dwm: